‘Skills Bootcamps – part of the Government’s Lifetime Skills Guarantee, helping everyone gain skills for life’.

 The practical elements of the course are taught offsite in realistic working environments.
 The main component of the course is a Level 2 Award in Practical Environmental and Conservation Skills.

-Whilst undertaking Arboriculture learning it is important that learners understand the inherent physically demanding nature of the course.
-It is therefore important that students inform the college of any relevant long or short term medical condition to allow appropriate risk assessment to ensure your safety during learning.
+Whilst undertaking Arboriculture learning learners must understand the inherent physically demanding nature of the course.
+It is therefore important that students inform the college of any relevant long or short-term medical condition to allow appropriate risk assessment to ensure their safety during learning.
 This can be disclosed either on enrolment or raised to your teaching team.
 All information disclosed in this regard will be treated confidentially.

 The course will prepare you practically for the following NPTC units:

 - 2003 Chainsaw maintenance and cross-cutting (Previously CS30)